immutables/immutables.github.io/json.md

   "c1": []
 }
 ```
-`forceEmpty` used for marshaling, but collection attributes could be unmarshaled from JSON representation either way:
+Collection attributes could be unmarshaled from JSON representation either way:
 missing field or field with empty array.

+### Ignoring attributes.
+Collection, optional and default attributes could be ignored during marshaling by using `@Json.Ignore` annotation.

 ### Tuples of constructor arguments
 One of the interesting features of _Immutables_ JSON marshaling is the ability to map tuples (triples and so on)